Updated May 26, 2026§ For Everyday Items

 The Xiaomi Tag at $14.99 is the cheapest credible AirTag rival on Apple Find My or Google Find Hub.
 Pick one network and accept no UWB.

 The Xiaomi Tag landed in late 2025 as Xiaomi’s first item tracker, and at $14.99 it’s roughly half the price of an Apple AirTag.
-GSMArena’s hands-on coverage confirms that the Tag is 7.2mm thick and weighs 10 grams, the thinnest CR2032-powered tracker we’ve tested on either Find My or Find Hub.
+GSMArena’s hands-on coverage confirms that the Tag is 7.2mm thick and weighs 10 grams, one of the thinnest CR2032-powered trackers on either Find My or Find Hub.

 How Does the Xiaomi Tag Compete With the $29 AirTag?

-At $14.99, the Tag is the cheapest tracker we’ve found that ships with both Apple Find My and Google Find Hub support in one SKU.
+At $14.99, the Tag is among the cheapest trackers that ship with both Apple Find My and Google Find Hub support in one SKU.
 Android Central’s comparison found that the Tag matched the AirTag on Find My offline-finding time inside dense urban areas, with both reporting within 4 to 6 minutes during their tests.

 The hardware tells a similar value story.
-According to Xiaomi’s official spec sheet, the Tag uses Bluetooth LE 5.4 and a CR2032 cell rated for around 1 year, which matches the AirTag’s stated battery life on paper.
-We confirmed the IP67 rating by rinsing the Tag under tap water for 30 seconds during testing without any pairing loss afterward.
+According to Xiaomi’s official spec sheet, the Tag uses Bluetooth LE 5.4 and a CR2032 cell rated for over 1 year, which matches the AirTag’s stated battery life on paper.
+Xiaomi also frames IP67 as a lab water-resistance rating for fresh water, not permission for pool, ocean, or pressure-water use.

 Setup: One Network at a Time, Switchable by Reset

-Pairing took us 38 seconds on first connect through the Mi Home app on an iPhone 15 Pro, and 51 seconds via Google Find Hub on a Pixel 8.
+Pairing follows a short in-app flow through the Mi Home app on iPhone or Google Find Hub on Android.

 The app workflow is identical for both networks: pop the plastic tab to wake the CR2032 cell, hold the Tag near the phone, tap to confirm.
 You can’t run the Tag on both networks at the same time.
-To switch from Find My to Find Hub, you factory reset the Tag by pressing and holding the button until the buzzer plays a descending tone, then re-pair from scratch.
-The factory reset takes about 8 seconds.
+To switch from Find My to Find Hub, you factory reset the Tag with the hardware button, then re-pair from scratch.

 This is the same one-network-at-a-time limitation Chipolo’s dual-format trackers carry.
 Our Apple Find My vs Google Find Hub deep dive explains why the dual-platform design is a switch rather than a bridge: the two networks use different encryption handshakes and can’t share the same advertising payload.